-The aggregate maximum of 25,835,602 common shares allowable under the Incentive Plan consists of: i) a maximum of 20,668,482 common shares reserved for the exercise of options pursuant to the Option Plan and ii) a maximum of 5,167,120 DSUs reserved under the DSU Plan component, representing 13.2% and 2.6% respectively of the then issued and outstanding common shares of the Company.
+The aggregate maximum of 25,835,602 common shares allowable under the Incentive Plan consists of: (i) a maximum of 20,668,482 common shares reserved for the exercise of share options pursuant to the Option Plan and (ii) a maximum of 5,167,120 DSUs reserved under the DSU Plan component, representing 12.5% and 2.5% respectively of the then issued and outstanding common shares of the Company.

-Further details on the stock options and DSUs outstanding are provided in Note 7 - Common Shares and Warrants to the interim condensed consolidated financial statements for the three and nine months ended July 31, 2020, and 2019.
+Further details on the share options and DSUs outstanding are provided in Note 7 - Common Shares and Warrants to the unaudited interim condensed consolidated financial statements for the six months ended April 30, 2021, and 2020.